dogoncouch/gentoo-laptop/README.md

 ## Introduction

 ### This Repository
 This repository contains documentation and configuration resources for installing [Gentoo Linux](https://gentoo.org) on laptops.
-It is currently geared toward network testing.
+It is currently geared toward network testing, with plans to use more generic package keywords in the future to.
+The goal is to have something that is useful for KVM virtualization, network testing, and development.

 This file (README.md) is a companion guide to the [Gentoo install documentation](https://wiki.gentoo.org/wiki/Handbook:AMD64#Installing_Gentoo).
 It can be deployed quickly (about a day of compile time on an i3; it is Gentoo), supports a wide range of laptop hardware, and features sets to quickly install groups of software.